pointfreeco/sqlite-data/README.md

 ## Overview

-SQLiteData is a [fast](#performance), lightweight replacement for SwiftData that deploys all the way back to the iOS 13 generation of targets.
-To populate data from the database you can use the `@FetchAll` property wrapper, which is similar to SwiftData's `@Query` macro:
+SQLiteData is a [fast](#performance), lightweight replacement for SwiftData, including CloudKit synchronization (and even CloudKit sharing) that deploys all the way back to the iOS 13 generation of targets.
+To populate data from the database you can use `@Table` and @FetchAll`, which are similar to SwiftData's `@Model` and `@Query`:

 <table>
 <tr>